Byrd and Street

 In college she was lead vocalist in a folk trio in college in Baytown, Texas.
 And it was there that she first performed in musicals, playing Eliza Doolittle in My Fair Lady and Adelaide in Guys and Dolls.

 After moving to Austin to finish her degree in education at the University of Texas, Kathy began singing with a 5-piece folk-acoustic group called "October" as well as teaching 6th grade.
 As time passed her focus was devoted to her 3 young children.
-Kathy, however, found ways to keep the music alive when she rounded up 3 of her 5 siblings to perform as "The Wendel Sisters" at galas, parties, and reunions, both in and out of Austin.
+Kathy, however, found ways to keep the music alive when she rounded up her 3 sisters to perform as "The Wendel Sisters" at galas, parties, and reunions, both in and out of Austin.
 Their 4part harmony was perfect for Andrews Sisters' songs and classics from the 60's.
 Kathy's daughter recalls, "I'll never forget watching them laugh and rehearse.
 The props, the costumes, and the bugle were as entertaining as the songs!"

 At this time, Kathy also devoted 12 years to volunteering as a facilitator for children's grief groups in Austin schools and found time to perform as Elsa, the Baroness in The Sound of Music for Austin's Zach Scott Theater in 1987.